 Before serving as a prosecutor, Mr. Marrah was a partner in an international law firm where he handled internal corporate investigations, white collar criminal defense, False Claims Act cases and complex commercial litigation matters.
 He also handled matters involving the Foreign Corrupt Practices Act, healthcare, environmental and SEC issues.

-Mr. Marrah was listed in 2018 and 2019 by The Best Lawyers in America® for White-Collar Criminal Defense and again in 2020 for White-Collar Criminal Defense and Commercial Litigation.
+Mr. Marrah listed in the 2021 and 2022 editions of Chambers USA: America’s Leading Lawyers for Business in the area of White-Collar Crime and Government Investigations Litigation.
+He was listed in 2018 and 2019 by The Best Lawyers in America® for White-Collar Criminal Defense and again in 2020, 2021 and 2022 for White-Collar Criminal Defense and Commercial Litigation.
 He was recognized as a Georgia "Super Lawyer" in Criminal Law in 2018 and the seven years prior by Super Lawyers magazine.
 Mr. Marrah was also named to Georgia Trend's "Legal Elite" list for Criminal Law in 2016 and the seven years immediately preceding.
+He has been recognized repeatedly for Business Crime Defense in The International Who's Who of Business Lawyers.

 In less than four months, convinced the Civil Division of the Department of Justice that a whistleblower’s claims against a company did not merit the Government’s intervention into a sealed qui tam litigation.
 Soon after, the whistleblower voluntarily dismissed her litigation.